Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Get the schrodinger page address with the given id.
 Map these schrodinger pages into host VA space.
 + Parameter:
-  + id: The schrodinger page identification.
+  + id: schrodinger page identification.
   + addr: schrodinger page address.
 0 means the schrodinger page can map at any available virtual address in the VA space of the host.
++ Return value:
-+ Return value: the virtual address of the schrodinger pages.
+  + addr: the virtual address of the schrodinger pages.

 **PLenclave_schrodinger_dt**